by Texas Homesteader ~

 Heck I’ve already got plastic in the house.
 Our toilet paper is purchased in large plastic bags.
 Those bags are carefully opened, then repurposed for wastebasket liners when empty.

-And various things come to me in plastic shopping bags which are also repurposed to wastebasket liners.
-Other plastic shopping bags are reused to gift veggies from my own garden to someone else.
+And various things are gifted to me in plastic shopping bags which are also repurposed to wastebasket liners.
+Often those same plastic shopping bags are reused to gift veggies from my own garden to someone else.

 If something has served its purpose & is destined for the landfill, you know I’ll do my best to repurpose it first that’s for sure!